github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ![Diagram explaining larger runners](/assets/images/larger-runner.png)

+### Private pools and queue time

+{% data variables.product.prodname_dotcom %} uses two types of pools to organize and allocate machines:

+- **Public pool**: This pool hosts the general 2-core runners.
+It consists of a general shared pool of machines are used to pick up jobs from any {% data variables.product.prodname_actions %} customer.
+When that job is complete, those machines are re-imaged and returned to the pool.
+Since many customers share this pool, there is likely to be an idling re-imaged machine ready to process your job.

+- **Private pools**: Larger runners use private pools, which helps improves the security of the virtual machine lifecycle.
+With private pools, only re-imaged machines are allowed to be used within your organization or enterprise.
+This helps reduce concerns around re-imaged machines leaving artefacts behind.
+The use of private pools does affect the queue time for larger runners.

+When using larger runners, you can expect to see a longer job queue period than the standard runners in the public pool.
+Once your job is due to run, it enters a queue that submits the job to a runner for processing.
+Private pools contain fewer machines than the public pool, which makes it more likely that {% data variables.product.prodname_actions %} will need to create a new machine to run your job.
+The process of provisioning a new machine can take some time, meaning that your job will queue for a longer period than if a runner was already reimaged and sitting idle.

+To help improve these queue times, {% data variables.product.prodname_dotcom %} intends to add experimental support for opting out of private pools.
+By opting out of this feature, your runners may be moved into a public pool, though they may still be privately pooled during the beta phase.
+This option will be added to the runner configuration UI, when available.

 ## Autoscaling larger runners

 Larger runners can be configured to scale automatically.
 This means that when a job is submitted to a runner, that runner will automatically scale out by adding more machines until it reaches the maximum limit you've defined.
 Each machine added only handles one job at a time so these settings effectively determine the number of jobs that can be run concurrently.